Marcia and Lionel in the hothouse |

 Those being planted by the picket fence at the front of the marae will eventually replace that fence.

 Marcia said schools who come to the marae are asked to bring a tree to plant.
-She showed me some kaka beak trees donated and planted by Porritt school students who had
+She showed me some kaka beak trees donated and planted by Porritt school students who had come to the marae for a visit.

-the gate - waharoa - to the marae.
+Marcia standing at the gate - waharoa - to the marae. |

 "When the schools come, they learn about the inside of the marae, but I like to show them a special connection with the garden.